Techtonica/curriculum/react-js/styling-react.md

 ### Specific Things To Learn

 - Defining styles as objects.
-- Importing stylesheets into react application.
+- Importing stylesheets into React application.

 ### Materials